kasperisager/php-dockerized/README.md

 > If you're using the CoreOS box, make sure to set your `DOCKER_HOST` so Docker Compose knows where to boot up the Docker containers.

 Once everything is up and running, you can access Shipyard at `http://<IP>:8080`.
-When Docker starts, it creates a virtual interface named *docker0* on the host machine.
-The referenced IP will be the address of that interface.
-It can be obtained by running the command `ip addr show dev docker0`.

 The default user credentials are `admin:shipyard`.
 Once logged in, you will need to [add an engine](http://shipyard-project.com/docs/engines/) with an address of `http://<IP>:2375` to see the local containers.

 The IP is in both cases either `127.0.0.1` or your Vagrant IP (`192.168.33.10` by default).